-C. Applicability

-- 1. This ordinance shall be applicable to the following major developments: - a.
+- C. Applicability - 1.
+This ordinance shall be applicable to the following major developments: - a.
 Non-residential major developments; and - b.
 Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21. - 2.
-This ordinance shall also be applicable to all major developments undertaken by the [Borough of Old Tappaninsert name of municipality.].
+This ordinance shall also be applicable to all major developments undertaken by Old Tappan. - 3.
+An application required by ordinance pursuant to (b)1 above that has been submitted prior to October 2, 2023, shall be subject to the stormwater management requirements in effect on October 1, 2023.